Flo Milli

 Tamia Monique Carter (born January 9, 2000), known professionally as Flo Milli, is an American rapper and singer-songwriter.
 She rose to prominence after her 2018 single "Beef FloMix" and its 2019 follow-up, "In the Party" both reached virality on TikTok; the latter received platinum certification by the Recording Industry Association of America (RIAA).
-In late 2019, she signed a recording contract with Justin Goldman's label, '94 Sounds, which serves as an imprint of RCA Records.
+In late 2019, she signed a recording contract with RCA Records and Justin Goldman's label, '94 Sounds.

 Both songs were issued as lead singles for Carter's debut mixtape, Ho, Why Is You Here?
 (2020), which was met with critical acclaim and placed on Rolling Stones list of the Greatest Hip Hop Albums of All Time.
-It moderately entered the Billboard 200; her debut studio album, You Still Here, Ho?
+It moderately entered the Billboard 200.
+Her debut studio album, You Still Here, Ho?
 (2022) was met with similar positive reception despite failing to chart.
 The latter spawned the single, "Conceited", which received gold certification by the RIAA.
 "Never Lose Me", the lead single of her second studio album, Fine Ho, Stay (2024), marked her first entry on the US Billboard Hot 100 and peaked within its top 20.

 Carter was nominated for Best New Artist at the 2020 BET Hip Hop Awards and 2021 BET Awards.

 Early life

 Carter was born and raised in Mobile, Alabama.
 She wrote her first song at 9 years old, and began rapping at age 11, forming rap group Real & Beautiful, later known as Pink Mafia, which she dissolved at age 14.
 After watching an episode of BET's music video countdown show 106 & Park that featured Nicki Minaj, she was inspired and began writing short verses that grew into songs.

 Speaking about her high school experience, she said, "I dealt with everything, so it just taught me that the only thing that matters is my opinion of myself."
-She released her first solo song, "No Hook", in 2015.
+In 2015, she released her first solo song, "No Hook".
 She grew up listening to Nicki Minaj, Lil Wayne, Kesha, Shakira, Jill Scott, Anthony Hamilton and Erykah Badu.